 So there goes my notion that it’s super sophisticated.

-Whatever the origin, I love the flavor or Earl Grey tea.
+But whatever the origin, I love the flavor or Earl Grey tea.
 It’s more exciting that a plain cup of black tea.
 And it’s lovely made into a Lavender Earl Grey Latte (AKA London Fog Latte).

 I have never tried the Starbucks version of a London Fog Latte.
 All I know is this homemade version is lovely.

-If you don’t want to bother with loose tea and dried lavender, you can always purchase Earl Grey tea bags that have lavender.
+But if you don’t want to bother with loose tea and dried lavender, you can always purchase Earl Grey tea bags that have lavender.
 Here’s an organic fair-trade lavender Earl Grey tea that looks nice.

 Oh, and I didn’t have any vanilla extract on hand, but I think this latte would be lovely with a splash of it.